trongbang86/ProjectJS/README.md

 Notice the way we call our `homepage` method which is `Project.Helpers.controllers.homepage` not ~~`Project.Helpers.controllers.index.homepage`~~.
 Hence, the filename doesn't matter here.
 It will only copy all the methods from all the files under _server/helpers/controllers_ folder to the object `Project.Helpers.controllers`.
 Since you got a hold of the route function, you can do unit testing for the method.

+### Logging
+There are 2 types of logging.
+One is [NPM Debug] and the other is [NPM Winston].
+The differences are only when they are used in.
+In this project, [NPM Debug] is used for logging all the setup including server ports, entering/exiting a function because of its simplicity whereas [NPM Winston] is used after the project settings have been loaded such as controllers' logging, services' logging.
+Also [NPM Winston] has been used for file logging.

 ## CUSTOMISATION
 This part explains how the gulp tasks are defined.
 After this, you can have a better understanding of the Project setting object and then be able to create more interesting code with your application.